Zedjones/wal_steam/README.md

 If you cloned the repo all you need to do is run the script with python 3 from wherever you downloaded it.

+For using a custom font make sure the name is correct and the font is installed.
+Also don't expect every font to look nice or work well as a ui font.

 Example:

 `wal-steam -w`